Wednesday, February 4, 2026

 for wretched of the earth and mao you can read more about it here.

-what i wanna talk abt is the ideas of nationalism brought up in asia as method and mao's idea of contradictions. chen kuan-hsing identifies different attempts for nationalism in newly formed nation states. currently, i cannot be bothered to look them up but as far as i remember they were traditionalism and nativism, and something else. i bring them as it is important to understand why they failures for nationalism and I think mao's "contradictions" will offer us better insight into their failures.
+what i wanna talk abt is the ideas of nationalism brought up in asia as method and mao's idea of contradictions. chen kuan-hsing identifies different attempts for nationalism in newly formed nation states. currently, i cannot be bothered to look them up but as far as i remember they were traditionalism and nativism, and something else. i bring them up as it is important to understand why they are failures for nationalism and I think mao's "contradictions" will offer us better insight into their failures.

 contradictions, to mao, are things that exist in a dialectic with one another that it becomes the identity of that thing. going with the notion of decolonization, an example would be the contradiction between the philippines and united states. the relationship between the philippines and america is part of the philippines identity even though they exist in opposition to the desire of independence hence a contradiction. (important to take note that contradictions, while integral to the identity of a thing, should be seen as temporary as all contradiction needs to be resolved and resolving these contradictions is what moves history and movements)